dolcalmi/lnurl-withdraw/README.md

 @returns
 {
-  requested: <True if returned status is OK Bool>
+  sent: <True if returned status is OK Bool>
   invoice: <Invoice param String>
   hasValidAmount: <True if the invoice amount is a valid amount according to returned min and max values Bool>
   hasValidDescription: <True if the invoice description is equal to service returned description Bool>